RosettaCommons/documentation/internal_documentation/how-to-write-documentation.md

 Once you have written documentation for your protocol, you have to add it to the documentation wiki.
 The [[Application Documentation]] page organizes the application documentation into categories.
-Your first step is to read that page and decide which category best fits your application.
+Your first step is to decide which category best fits your application.
+See [[above|how-to-write-documentation#organization and navigation]] for descriptions of these categories.

 Each category corresponds to a subdirectory of `application_documentation/` in the documentation wiki.
 To create a new page in the right directory, navigate